 Streamlining The Cooking Process

 In a kitchen as small as mine, countertop space is a commodity.
 Being messy and unorganized is not an option.
 So over the years, I’ve trained myself to streamline my cooking process.
-The trick is to never stop moving.
+The trick is to never stop moving and to work within the confines of a tiny kitchen layout.
 Even while my food is cooking, I’m putting things away and washing dishes.
 This method has helped me clear the clutter in my kitchen.

 Living without certain luxuries has helped me discover that a small kitchen can be more functional than a large one with the right tools, practice and attitude.
 I enjoy cooking in my tiny home more than any other kitchen because I’ve not only designed the space to fit my needs, but I’ve aligned my needs to fit my kitchen.

 So, take a page from my book and step into the small kitchen mentality.
 Could simplifying your kitchen help streamline your cooking process?